Reasons to Use Time Tracking Even if You Charge a Flat Rate

 Offering employees the flexibility of working from home is a modern innovation which has borne fruit on both sides of the employer/employee relationship.

 But self-regulation isn’t for everyone.
 Time tracking alerts you to lost productivity while transitioning an employee moving from an on-site role to work remotely.

 You’ll get immediate insight into the wisdom of entrusting the required work to the employee in question.
 While remote work is a great innovation, it’s not always the right situation for the employee who desires it.
 Time tracking helps you make that call.

 Time tracking also allows you to contrast the productivity of remote workers with those who work for you on site.

 It’s the Little Things

 While a fixed rate pricing structure is administratively sleek and client-friendly, it doesn’t always account for the fullness of the work required.

 It’s the little things that often count, like time spent on the phone, answering emails, getting to work sites and client meetings and other key operational needs.
 These are the things which are too often overlooked when arriving at a fixed rate for your services.

 Time tracking is a tool for you to get the most from your fixed rate and your employees – even if your clients only see that fixed rate.

-Norton Financials takes the books off your hands, while you grow your operations.
+Norton CPA, LLC takes the books off your hands, while you grow your operations.
 We become your personal finance department, offering expert services that keep your books compliant, accurate and responsive.
 Contact us.